quantify-os/quantify-scheduler/docs/tutorials/qblox/Cluster.rst

 In the previous sections we explained how to configure the backend for use with the standalone `Pulsars <https://www.qblox.com/pulsar>`_, now we will explain how to adapt this config to use one or multiple `Clusters <https://www.qblox.com/cluster>`_ instead.
-Since the cluster modules behave similarly, we recommend first familiarizing yourself with the configuration for the :ref:`pulsars <_sec-qblox-pulsar>`.
+Since the cluster modules behave similarly, we recommend first familiarizing yourself with the configuration for the :doc:`pulsars <Pulsar>`.

 We start by looking at an example config for a single cluster: